 Imagine that one of your friends tells you that tomorrow he will run a marathon, but he hasn’t trained a single day.
 What would you say to him?
 It is very likely that phrases like “you’re crazy, it’s dangerous for your health” or “without doing any preparation, it’s reckless” would come out of your mouth.
 You would be right.
 Preparation in racing is essential.
-It is the same in many other facets of life, and selling a company is no exception.
+It is the same in many other facets of life, such as having to prepare your business for sale.

 11 keys to prepare for the sale of your company